 - Brown Sugar: adds sweetness to the hummus.

-This chocolate brownie batter hummus is so easy to make!
-In a large food processor, add your chickpeas, cocoa powder, brown sugar, almond butter and vanilla extract.
+In a large food processor, add the chickpeas, cocoa powder, brown sugar, almond butter and vanilla extract.
 Purée until the batter is smooth and no large pieces remain.

 Tip: I like to go back and forth between hitting the "on" button on the food processor and the "pulse" button on the food processor.
 This helps to blend the batter better.

-There are so many different foods that go well with dessert hummus!
+There are so many different foods that go well with this hummus!
 It can either be eaten as a dip or used as a spread.
 Here's my favorite ways to eat it:

 - Serve the hummus as a fruit dip.
 Use strawberries, pineapple chunks or apple slices.

 - Slice up a banana and spread the hummus on the banana slices.

 - Spread the hummus on a plain or caramel rice cake.

 - Eat it on saltine crackers (sounds strange, however the sweet and salty are a great combo!)